osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Phase 4's migration is pre-production destructive with respect to managed metadata: a non-empty existing `job_definition` table causes an actionable failure, and no old jobs, runs, schedules, permissions, or idempotency rows are backfilled.
 - Datasource deletion is restrictive while referenced by a job.
 The server does not detach jobs, copy credentials, or convert them back to inline connection configuration.
 - Datasource capability metadata is derived from connector type and the core manager contract rather than stored as editable JSON.
 The server must keep this catalog synchronized with manager support and mode restrictions.
+- Worker operational logs (polling, claims, heartbeats, listener status, fencing, shutdown, startup configuration) are written through the existing Log4j2 console appender under the `worker` profile; they are not persisted in `run_log`, which is reserved for per-run replication diagnostics.
+Operators read them with `docker compose logs -f <worker-service>`, `docker logs -f <container>`, or the process's own stdout when run directly with `java -jar`.
+- Under `local-execution=true` there is no separate worker process; worker-equivalent log lines appear on the API process's own console instead.
+- An optional worker log file with rotation, worker/run identifiers per line, and an admin-only query endpoint remains a documented gap, not a locked decision, because it introduces no new persisted job/run state.

 ---